Olgino

 Olgino (О́льгино) is a historical area in Lakhta-Olgino Municipal Okrug of St. Petersburg, Russia, located south-west of the area of Lakhta and east of Lisy Nos.
 This part of the Neva Bay coast was owned in the mid-19th century by Count Stenbock-Fermor, of Swedish provenance, who bestowed upon it the name of his wife Olga.
 In the early 20th century, Olgino emerged as a prosperous dacha village north of the Russian capital.
 Among its inhabitants was the poet Korney Chukovsky.
 Olgino was incorporated into the city of Leningrad in January 1963.

-It is considered St. Petersburg's counterpart to Rublyovka, the most exclusive neighbourhood of Moscow.
+The gated community of "Versailles North" is located in the district.